Joker (The Dark Knight): Execution

 During a span of six weeks, Heath Ledger secluded himself in a London hotel room, compiling a character diary and experimenting with voices.
 "It's a combination of reading all the comic books I could that were relevant to the script and then just closing my eyes and meditating on it", he said about his process.
 The diary contains photos, news clippings, various handwritten thoughts and words, and portions of dialogue from the film.
 Christopher Hooton, writing for The Independent, said that the 'Joker journal' had several stills from Stanley Kubrick's film A Clockwork Orange, joker cards, photos of hyenas, unhinged clown makeup and the word "chaos" highlighted in green.
 Furthermore, it contains a list of things the Joker would find funny, such as AIDS, landmines, and geniuses suffering brain damage.
 It was revealed that Ledger had read Grant Morrison's The Clown at Midnight (Batman #663) and based the list upon the Batman writer's prose.

 Ledger highlighted the importance of finding an iconic voice and laugh for the character, relating the voice as "the key to the demented killer".
 Nolan explained Ledger's early and "peculiar" ambition for the voice of the character, saying that the actor had studied the way ventriloquist dummies talk.
 The filmmaker also acknowledged that the voice performance was based on the Alexander technique.

 Ledger developed the Joker's voice and mannerisms slowly over time and during camera tests.
 "Don't act, just read it", Nolan had told Ledger for a test screening.
 In hair and makeup tests, Ledger would start exploring the movements of the character.
 While test recording without sound, he shared his take on the Joker's voice and physicality, and "in that way he sort of sneaked upon it".

-The actor developed the physical appearance of the character, being "very involved" with the painting of his face, says prosthetic supervisor Conor O'Sullivan.
+Ledger developed the physical appearance of the character, being "very involved" with the painting of his face, says prosthetic supervisor Conor O'Sullivan.
 O'Sullivan acknowledged how Ledger, Nolan, and makeup artist John Caglione all gravitated towards a Francis Bacon painting Nolan was referring to.
 Ledger also got to choose the Joker's weapon among different rubber knives, and he worked closely with costume designer Lindy Hemming on deciding the look for the character.

 Nolan noted, "We gave a Francis Bacon spin to [his face].
 This corruption, this decay in the texture of the look itself.
 It's grubby.
 You can almost imagine what he smells like."
 Costume designer Lindy Hemming picked inspiration for the "chaotic" look from such countercultural pop culture artists as Iggy Pop, Johnny Rotten, and Sid Vicious.
 She gave the image for the Joker of someone who is "very sweaty" and who "probably doesn't have a proper home".
 She tried to present a backstory for the character "that he really doesn't look after himself".